99% Amphotericin B Powder With Best Prices

 The 5 L fermentor was optimized for 6 types of replenishment, including pulse replenishment, p H-Stat, and DO-Stat replenishment, constant rate replenishment, variable-rate replenishment, and constant residual glucose concentration replenishment, and the optimal replenishment strategy was determined to be constant rate replenishment at a flow rate of 1.5 g/(L-h).

-The maximum yield reached 15.79 g/L, which was 59.7% higher than that of the split fermentation, but the by-product Am A content increased from 3.1% to 7.1%;
+The maximum yield reached 15.79 g/L, which was 59.7% higher than that of the split fermentation, but the by-product Am A content also increased from 3.1% to 7.1%;

 Considering that the composition of the supplementation medium was relatively single, the optimal supplementation medium was optimized and determined to be 200 g/L glucose, 5 g/L peptones, and 0.3 g/L ammonium sulfate.